 - Camera.
-You’re going to want to capture your trek and moments with the gorillas.
+You’re going to want to capture some scenes from your trek and time with the gorillas.
 Also bring a waterproof bag to put the camera in should it rain.

 - Insect repellent.
 Ensure the repellant you bring contains DEET, as this is the ingredient that offers the best protection from mosquitoes and another annoying nasties.

 - A tough pair of gloves.
-If you like to grab on to things when you walk (some of us do!) we would advise a strong pair of gloves as there a quite a few thorns in the rainforest.
+If you like to grab on to things when you walk (some of us do!), we would advise a strong pair of gloves as there are quite a few thorns in the rainforest.